must be 2 by August 31

 Options for the two's class include M/W/F, T/Th or 5 days.

-must be 3 by August 31
+must be 3 by August 31, must be potty-trained

 The Three's class is filled with lots of hands-on, creative activities.
 We also tie in some traditional concepts such as letter recognition, numbers, and recognizing their name as well as their classmate's names.
 We help implement strategies for independent conflict resolution.
 We expand their social skills and emphasize independence.
 Our class activities are centered around themes from our curriculum.